ElephantLikeCode/CISC3003-Final-Project/README.md

 Integration with third-party analytics tools for comprehensive data analysis.

 ### 7. Timeline and Deliverables:
-We estimate that the development of the online ordering system will take approximately [timeframe].
 The project will be divided into the following phases:
-Requirements gathering and system design.
+- Requirements gathering and system design.
-Front-end and back-end development.
+- Front-end and back-end development.
-Integration with payment gateways, POS system, and third-party services.
+- Integration with payment gateways, POS system, and third-party services.
-Testing, bug fixing, and user acceptance testing (UAT).
+- Testing, bug fixing, and user acceptance testing (UAT).
-Deployment and post-launch support.
+- Deployment and post-launch support.